 3. SMF provides one or more Alternative QoS Profile(s) with UL and/or DL PDU Set QoS parameters to NG-RAN.
 When the QoS profile includes UL and/or DL PDU Set QoS parameter, the Alternative QoS Profile shall include the corresponding PDU Set QoS parameters; otherwise, the Alternative QoS profile does not include the corresponding PDU Set QoS parameters(s) when the QoS profile doesn't include the UL and/or DL PDU Set QoS parameter.

 4. If QoS notification is determined as "GFBR cannot be guaranteed", the NG-RAN determines the AQP that can be used as a reference to the currently fulfilled QoS considering the priority order: If the PDU Set QoS handling is applied in the corresponding direction, the UL and/or DL PSDB and UL and/or DL PSER in the AQP are used by the NG RAN to determine the AQP that can be used as a reference to the currently fulfilled QoS.

-Editor's note: It is FFS whether and how the 5GC and the AF understands PDB/PER or UL and/or DL PDU Set QoS parameters in the AQP are fulfilled or not in the corresponding direction upon reception of the reference of the AQP and it is FFS whether the RAN indicates the DL/UL PDU Set handling support or not to the 5GC.
+The NG-RAN includes an indication in the notification of whether PDU Set QoS (PSER/PSDB) or ordinary QoS parameters (PER/PDB) are used when determining the AQP that can be used as a reference.

 5. During PDU Session Establishment/Modification procedures, the SMF/PCF may update the QoS profile and/or Alternative QoS Profiles to include/exclude the PDU Set QoS parameters based on the PDU Set Based Handling Support Indication from the NG-RAN.

 *** END of changes ***